My name is modelname

 Item has a Minimum Qty

-Find your most comfortable fit in this Skins Crew Rashguard, designed to keep you protected from harmful rays with unrestricted movement.
+Find your most comfortable fit in the O'Neill Women's Basic Skins Short Sleeve Crew Rashguard.
+This classic surf shirt is designed to keep you protected from harmful rays with unrestricted movement.

 Finally found a rash guard for swimming laps

 I am using this rash guard to swim laps for an hour during peak sun in Florida.
 I am 5"5 and 125 lbs medium build.
 I found the medium way too loose in the water and had to reorder a small.
 The small fits snugly but once in the water the fit is perfect.
 I recommend this product for swimming.
 It is not ungainly for lap swimming.

 This has potential but not "true to size".
 I'm 5"2, 100 pds, size 0, and could not breathe in XS.
 I tried it on my 11 year old.
 It was so tight she wouldn't even finish putting it on.
 I think in the right size it would be adorable, but hard to even figure what the right size is to be snug without suffocating

 Good quality and will wear it as both a sun guard in the summer and as a rash guard under my water jacket in the winter.

 Size does matter

 I am a petite person that needs to lose a few pounds.
 So, I bought the large.
 Well, it wasn't what I thought it would be.
 The material is good, but the sizing is wrong.